Singular and Plural Nouns

 The breaking news about the earthquake in Japan was shocking

 Collective nouns are words that refer to a group of people, animals, or things.
-Depending on whether the collective noun is considered singular or plural, it can take either a singular or plural verb.
+Depending on whether the collective noun refers to the individual members within the group or the whole group as a single unit, it can be considered plural or singular, and accordingly takes either a plural or singular verb.
 Some of the common collective nouns include the following:

 The audience are each screaming their favorite player's name.